 Akiflow reviews

-I’ve looked at and read a number of Akiflow reviews and there are some that I’d like to share with you.
+I’ve looked at and read a number of Akiflow reviews and there are some I’d like to share with you.

 1. Healthnews

-Healthnews tests Akiflow as a solution to the eternal problem of fragmented tasks across Gmail, Slack, Notion and other tools.
+Healthnews tests Akiflow as a solution for the eternal problem of fragmented tasks across Gmail, Slack, Notion and other tools.
 The reviewer is positive about how Akiflow functions as a central hub that brings together all your tasks and calendars, so you don’t have to constantly switch between different apps.

 Pros

-- Excellent integrations with tools like Gmail, Notion, ClickUp, Trello and Slack
+- Excellent integrations with tools like Gmail, Notion, ClickUp, Trello, and Slack

 - Good onboarding with one-on-one sessions and dedicated support